 Like many artists from that generation, his work is best read in relation to DJ culture: records selected for impact, rhythm and utility, and a production approach aimed at club momentum.
 That practical orientation is central to understanding why such names continue to circulate among crate diggers and breaks historians.

-In editorial terms, DJ Keeper represents the kind of artist who helps map the middle layers of breakbeat history: not necessarily the most mythologised name, but part of the infrastructure that gave the scene depth.
+In editorial terms, DJ Keeper represents the kind of artist who helps map the middle layers of breakbeat history: part of the infrastructure that gave the scene depth.
 Those producers, labels and one-off releases were essential to the genre's durability.

-His legacy therefore lies less in a widely publicised mainstream profile than in his contribution to the working repertoire of breakbeat DJs and collectors.
+His legacy lies in his contribution to the working repertoire of breakbeat DJs and collectors.
 For anyone tracing the development of post-big beat club breaks, DJ Keeper belongs to that wider story of transition, specialisation and dance-floor craft.